Auto racing: Open-wheel racing

 In single-seater (open-wheel) racing, the wheels are not covered, and the cars often have aerofoil wings front and rear to produce downforce and enhance adhesion to the track.
 The most popular varieties of open-wheel road racing are Formula One, IndyCar Series and Super Formula.
 In Europe and Asia, open-wheeled racing is commonly referred to as 'Formula', with appropriate hierarchical suffixes.
 In North America, the 'Formula' terminology is not followed (with the exception of Formula One).
-The sport is usually arranged to follow an international format (such as Formula One), a regional format (such as the Formula 3 Euro Series), and/or a domestic, or country-specific, format (such as the German Formula 3 championship, or the British Formula Ford).
+The sport is usually arranged to follow an international format (such as Formula One), a regional format (such as the Formula 3 Euro Series), or a domestic or country-specific format (such as the German Formula 3 championship or the British Formula Ford).

 Formula One is a worldwide series that runs only street circuit and race tracks.
 These cars are heavily based on technology and their aerodynamics.
-The speed record was set in 2005 by Juan Pablo Montoya hitting 373 km/h (232 mph).
+The speed record was set in 2016 by Valtteri Bottas hitting 372.5 km/h (231 mph).
 Some of the most prominent races are the Monaco Grand Prix, the Italian Grand Prix, and the British Grand Prix.
 The season ends with the crowning of the World Championship for drivers and constructors.